Prom

 A promenade dance or prom is a formal dance party for graduating high school students at the end of the school year.

 Students participating in the prom will typically vote for a prom king and prom queen.
 Other students may be honored with inclusion in a prom court.
 The selection method for a prom court is similar to that of homecoming queen/princess, king/prince, and court.
 Inclusion in a prom court may be a reflection of popularity of those students elected and their level of participation in school activities, such as clubs or sports.

 The prom queen and prom king may be given crowns to wear.
 Members of the prom court may be given sashes to wear and photographed together.

 Similar events, which may be locally inspired by debutante balls, take place in many other parts of the world.
 In Canada, the terms "formal" and "Grad" are often used, while in Australia and New Zealand, the terms school formal and ball are most commonly used for occasions equivalent to the American prom, and the event is usually held for students in Year 12.
 Many schools hold a formal graduation ball for finishing students at the end of the year in place of or as well as a formal.
 In Ireland, a debutante ball or debs may also be held.
 In Poland and Lithuania, high schools organize a "studniówka" (lt. "Šimtadienis").
-The term "prom" has become more common in the United Kingdom and Canada because of the influence of American films and television shows, such as Grease.
+The term "prom" has become more common in the United Kingdom and Canada because of the influence of American films and television shows.
 In South Africa, this event is widely known as a matric dance / matric farewell as students in their 12th year of school are called matric students.
 In South Asia, its equivalent is a farewell party.

 Variation exists between different dialects with regard to whether prom is used with the definite article or not—e.g., whether one says "go to the prom" or "go to prom".